 There are actually foods to eat to deal with a hangover so you don’t have to spend the entire day tossing and turning in regret.
-Although drinking in moderation is a far more better and mature alternative, but if you’re already caught up in the uneasy feeling of a hangover and you’ve thrown up just about anything you have ingested, then these tips could come in handy.
+Although drinking in moderation is a far more better and mature approach, if you’re already caught up in the uneasy feeling of a hangover and you’ve thrown up just about anything you have ingested, then these foods could come in handy.

-Check out 5 foods to eat to deal with a hangover…
+Check out 7 readily-available foods to eat to deal with a hangover…

 Bananas contain potassium that the body needs during a hangover.
 Ever noticed the high level of dehydration you experience during babalaas?
-When there’s too much alcohol in the system, it disrupts the body’s ability to retain water and loss of electrolytes occurs.
-Try eating banana to help restore these electrolytes in the body.
+When there’s too much alcohol in the system, it disrupts the body’s ability to retain water, and loss of electrolytes occurs.
+Try eating bananas to help restore these electrolytes in the body.

-One of the best foods to eat to overcome a hangover are avocados.
+One of the best foods to eat to overcome a hangover is avocado.
 The link?
 Avocado contains liver-protecting properties and that’s a welcome change noting that excessive alcohol consumption damages the liver.
 This is in addition to its high potassium content.

-Ginger has always been an all round one-stop-shop and a hangover is not exempted.
-With you scrambling the kitchen for foods to eat to deal with a hangover, you might bypass this miracle ingredient, DON’T. Ginger helps with the nauseating feeling that comes with excessive drinking.
-If you’re desperate enough, try chewing it raw or just make smoothie.
+Ginger has always been an all-around one-stop shop and a hangover is not exempted.
+With you scrambling in the kitchen for foods to eat to deal with a hangover, you might bypass this miracle ingredient, DON’T. Ginger helps with the nauseating feeling that comes with excessive drinking.
+If you’re desperate enough, try chewing it raw or just make a smoothie.

 Who’s up for a bottle of sprite?
-Hopefully there’s still some left from the vodka-sprite mix the night before.
-Soda like ginger ale reportedly helps with the nausea and headache.
+Hopefully, there’s still some left from the vodka-sprite mix the night before.
+Soda, like ginger ale, can help with the nausea and headache associated with a hangover.

 - Drinking lots of water may help tone down headaches and thirst and help you flush your body of excess alcohol as you pass out the water as urine.